Crockpot Chicken Thighs

 - Add onion to the pot

-- Whisk soy sauce, ketchup, honey, garlic, basil, oregano, ginger, and cornstarch together in a bowl; pour over the chicken.
+- Whisk soy sauce, BBQ sauce, brown sugar, honey, garlic, basil, oregano, ginger, and cornstarch together in a bowl; pour over the chicken.

 - Cook on High for 2.5 hours or Low for 6 hours.